tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/6 - Memory Management.md

 - Internal Fragmentation - Allocated memory may be slightly larger than requested memory, this size difference is memory internal to a partition, but not being used.
 - First fit analysis reveals that given n blocks allocated, 0.5 n blocks are lost to fragmentation.
 - 1/3rd may be unusable, 50% rule.
+- Reduce external fragmentation by **compaction**
+	- Shuffle memory contents to place all free memory together in one large block.
+	- Compaction is possible only if relocation is du

 ## Paging

 ## Page Replacement